-- Throughout this deployment period pH values ranged between 5.79 pH units and 6.46 pH units (Figure 3). - During the deployment, the pH values at this station hover near the minimum CCME Guideline for the Protection of Aquatic Life (between 6.5 and 9 pH units), dropping lower after precipitation events such as those on October 17th and 23rd (Figure 3).
+- Throughout this deployment period pH values ranged between 6.17 pH units and 7.02 pH units (Figure 3).
+These values are notably higher than during the previous deployment. - During the deployment, the pH values at this station hover above the minimum CCME Guideline for the Protection of Aquatic Life (between 6.5 and 9 pH units) for the majority of the deployment, dropping below the guideline after precipitation events such as those on November 22nd and December 4th (Figure 3).
 This is a natural occurrence between rainfall and pH levels. - The CCME guideline provides a basis by which to judge the overall health of the brook.
 Naturally, all streams and brooks are different.
 In the case of Outer Cove Brook below Airport, pH is within the normal range for stream water in St. John's.

-Figure 3: Quarter-hourly pH (pH units) and stage level (m) values at Outer Cove Brook below Airport for the deployment period October 8, 2013 to November 6, 2013.
+Figure 3: Quarter-hourly pH (pH units) and stage level (m) values at Outer Cove Brook below Airport for the deployment period November 6, 2013 to December 17, 2013.